Close

 • Ensures providers successfully complete and maintain current background check requirements

-• Provides information on tax requirements to the parent who will be the employer and to the in-home care provider or employee
+• Provides information on tax requirements to parents operating as employers to an in-home care provider or employee

-• Ensures that in-home child care providers complete 32 hours of initial training covering topics such as CPR and first aid, child abuse prevention, safe sleep, and care for children with special needs if needed
+• Ensures all in-home child care providers complete initial training covering topics like CPR and first aid, child abuse prevention, safe sleep practices, and care for children with special needs if needed

 • Single or dual active-duty members

-• Single or dual Guard or reserve members on active duty
+• Single or dual National Guard or reserve members on active duty

 • Active-duty members with a full-time working spouse

-• Guard or reserve members on active duty with a full-time working spouse
+• National Guard or reserve members on active duty with a full-time working spouse

 • Active-duty members with a spouse enrolled in a postsecondary institution on a full-time basis